Adenoid cystic carcinoma of the salivary glands

 Adenoid cystic carcinomas arise more commonly in the minor salivary glands (~55%) than in the major salivary glands.
+They are the most common sinonasal tumours of salivary orign.
 They are locally aggressive with a propensity for perineural spread 5.

 Generally, a distinction is made radiologically between low-grade and high-grade adenoid cystic carcinomas.
 Low-grade tumours tend to be well-defined, in contradistinction to high-grade tumours, which appear infiltrative.
 However, both subtypes are usually homogeneously enhancing after contrast administration.

 - T1: hypo- to isointense

 - T2: slightly hyperintense, with higher grades being markedly hyperintense

 - 1. Dubergé T, Bénézery K, Resbeut M et-al. [Adenoid cystic carcinoma of the head and neck: a retrospective series of 169 cases].
 Cancer Radiother.
 16 (4): 247-56. doi:10.1016/j.canrad.2012.02.003 - Pubmed citation